The American Journal of Managed Care June 2016

 We compared changes in appointment availability across the same clinics between pre- and postexpansion periods using logistic regression with time indicators.
 To compare changes in the skewed distribution of wait times over time and between Medicaid and private insurance, we conducted paired testing with the Wilcoxon signed rank-sum test.
 In sensitivity analyses, we used linear regression with time indicators after log-transforming the wait time variable, but results did not differ.
 Because our analyses were based on clinic-level longitudinal data, each clinic could contribute multiple observations to each regression analysis over the 4 waves of data collection.
 We therefore clustered the residual structure at the clinic level to obtain robust standard errors.11,12

-To assess differences across varying categories of clinics (eg, urban vs rural practices) at a given time period, we used χ2 testing for appointment availability and the Wilcoxon rank sum test for wait time differences.
+To assess differences across varying categories of clinics (eg, urban vs rural practices) at a given time period, we used 2 testing for appointment availability and the Wilcoxon rank sum test for wait time differences.
 We considered a 2-sided P <.05 statistically significant.
 All analyses were performed using Stata version 13 (StataCorp, College Station, Texas).

 Availability of Appointments

-The proportion of clinics with appointments available to new Medicaid patients increased from 49% before expansion to 55% by 12 months after expansion (+6 percentage points; 95% CI, 1.6-11.1) (Table 1).
-Appointment availability for new privately insured patients decreased from 88% of clinics to 86% by 12 months after expansion (–2 percentage points; 95% CI, –0.5 to –3.8).
+The proportion of clinics with appointments available to new Medicaid patients increased from 49% before expansion to 55% by 12 months after expansion (+6 percentage points; 95% CI, 1.6-11.1) ().
+Appointment availability for new privately insured patients decreased from 88% of clinics to 86% by 12 months after expansion (—2 percentage points; 95% CI, –0.5 to –3.8).
 Changes in appointment availability for both Medicaid and privately insured groups at 12 months post expansion remained stable compared with the 4-month postexpansion findings.

-We also examined the proportion of appointments scheduled with nonphysician providers versus physicians, and found that there was an increasing proportion of appointments scheduled with nonphysician providers over the study period (Table 2).
+We also examined the proportion of appointments scheduled with nonphysician providers versus physicians, and found that there was an increasing proportion of appointments scheduled with nonphysician providers over the study period ().
 For Medicaid appointments, 8% were scheduled with nonphysician providers before expansion, and this increased to 21% by 12 months post expansion (+13 percentage points; 95% CI, 5.6-20.2).
 For private insurance appointments, 11% were scheduled with nonphysician providers before expansion, and this increased to 19% by 12 months post expansion (+8 percentage points; 95% CI, 1.3-14.1).

 Wait Times

-In clinics that accepted patients with Medicaid, median wait times for new Medicaid patients remained stable over the 12-month period (Table 3).
+In clinics that accepted patients with Medicaid, median wait times for new Medicaid patients remained stable over the 12-month period ().
 In these same clinics, median wait times for new privately insured patients increased slightly by 12 months post expansion, from 7 to 10 days (P = .02).
 However, there was no significant difference between wait times for new Medicaid and new privately insured patients throughout the study period.
 Furthermore, median new patient wait times remained within 2 weeks, with more than 95% falling within the 90-day requirement of the Healthy Michigan law.

 Variation by Practice Characteristics